petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/integrating-objects-with-third-party-services/managing-data-from-external-systems/using-objects-with-sugar-crm.md

 * The Consumer Key to the [generated OAuth Key](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys_Fields)
 * The user name and password of a [SugarCRM administrative user](https://support.sugarcrm.com/documentation/sugar_versions/14.0/sell/administration_guide/system/#OAuth_Keys_Fields)

-After establishing the connection, gather some information about the SugarCRM
+After establishing the connection, gather some information about the SugarCRM object.

 ### Gathering Information about the SugarCRM Object